Dead People Server

 Debbie "Blondie" Harry (actress/rocker) -- Alive.
 Born July 1, 1945.
 Lead singer for Blondie in the late '70s and early '80s, she's gone on to give fine performances in movies like My Life Without Me.
 Home Page IBDB IMDb

-Ray Harryhausen (movie maker) -- Alive.
+Ray Harryhausen (special effects wizard) -- Dead.
+Died May 7, 2013.
 Born June 29, 1920.
 He revitalized stop-motion photography in memorable movies like Jason and the Argonauts and The Seventh Voyage of Sinbad.
-Home Page IMDb
+Home Page twitter IMDb Obituary

 Johnny Hart (cartoonist) -- Dead.
 Stroke (while cartooning).
 Died April 7, 2007.
 Born February 18, 1931.
 Creator of B.C. and The Wizard of Id, died on the same day as Barry Nelson.
 Home Page IMDb